-Equal Opportunity/Affirmative Action Statement
+Equal Opportunity/Non-Discrimination Statement

 ASUMH is an equal opportunity institution and will not discriminate on the basis of race, color, religion, sex, national origin, age, disability, or other unlawful factors in employment practices or admission and treatment of students.
-The facilities and services of ASUMH are accessible to the disabled.
+The facilities and services of ASUMH are accessible to individuals with disabilities.

-ASUMH is committed to offering all students, employees, applicants for employment, and other interested parties the rights and protections afforded them by federal and state laws.
+ASUMH is committed to offering all students, employees, applicants for employment, and other interested parties the rights and protections afforded by federal and state laws.